devhdhawan/Personal-Files-AI-Assistant/README.md

 # Personal Files AI Assistant

-A local, privacy-first AI assistant that answers questions using only your personal tech notes (Python, Java, SQL, PySpark, Kafka) stored in ChromaDB, exposed via an MCP server and queried by a Gemini-based chat client.
+A local, privacy-first AI assistant that answers questions using only your own documents stored in a `data/` folder and indexed in ChromaDB.
+The assistant runs as an MCP server and is queried by a Gemini-based chat client.

 ---

 ## Project Structure

 - `data/`
-  - `python.txt`
-  - `java.txt`
-  - `sql.txt`
-  - `pyspark.txt`
-  - `kafka.txt`
+  Folder containing your source documents (for example, `notes-python.txt`, `project-specs.txt`, `kafka-guide.txt`).
+  Every `.txt` file in this folder is loaded, chunked, and indexed into ChromaDB.

 - `chroma_db/`
-  - Persistent ChromaDB storage (created at runtime)
+  Persistent ChromaDB storage (created at runtime).

 - `src/`
-  - `chromaDB.py` – MCP server exposing the `searchdocument` tool backed by ChromaDB.
+  - `chromaDB.py` – MCP server exposing a `searchdocument` tool backed by ChromaDB; handles:
+    - Loading all files from `data/`.
+    - Splitting them into chunks.
+    - Storing/retrieving embeddings from ChromaDB.
-  - `browser_mcp.json` – MCP server configuration for the client.
+  - `browser_mcp.json` – MCP server configuration used by the client to start/connect to the MCP server.

-- `main.py` – Chat client using `MCPAgent` + Gemini to talk to the MCP server.
+- `main.py` – Chat client using `MCPAgent` + Gemini to talk to the MCP server and answer from retrieved chunks.

 - `.env` – Environment variables (for example, `GOOGLE_API_KEY`).

 - `pyproject.toml`, `requirements.txt`, `uv.lock` – Dependency and environment management files.

 ---

 ## Features

-- Ingests notes from `data/*.txt` and stores chunked embeddings in ChromaDB collections.
+- Automatically scans the `data/` directory, reads each file, and splits content into chunks with `RecursiveCharacterTextSplitter`.
+- Stores all chunks in a persistent ChromaDB instance under per-file collections (for example, one collection per source name).
-- Provides a `searchdocument` MCP tool that:
+- Exposes a single MCP tool `searchdocument` that:
-  - Searches across `python_docs`, `java_docs`, `sql_docs`, `pyspark_docs`, `kafka_docs` collections.
-  - Restricts questions to these topics using an `allowedterms` check.
+  - Accepts a natural-language query.
+  - Queries across all indexed collections for the most relevant chunks.
+  - Returns the best-matching document snippets to the client.
 - Chat client (`main.py`) uses Gemini (`gemini-2.5-flash`) with MCPAgent to:
-  - Call `searchdocument` for each query.
+  - Call `searchdocument` for each user query.
-  - Answer using only retrieved local documents, not general model knowledge.
+  - Generate answers using only the retrieved local document snippets.

+> Note: The example code currently includes an `allowedterms` list that was tuned for tech topics; you can keep, remove, or customize that restriction depending on your use case.

 ---

 ## Prerequisites

-- Python (managed with `uv`, since commands use `uv run`).
+- Python (project uses `uv run` for commands).
 - Google API key with access to Gemini models.
 - `uv` installed globally.
 - Ability to install dependencies from `requirements.txt` / `pyproject.toml`.